amulyaojha11/Temperature-Prediction-of-Indian-Cities/Data/README.md

-This folder contains the modified dataset of Temprerature's of the four Indian cities :
+This folder contains the modified dataset of Temperature's of the four Indian cities :
 1. **CHENNAI**
 2. **DELHI**
 3. **KOLKATA**